rfhayn/grocery-recipe-manager/docs/next-prompt.md

 **Pros:**
 - ✅ Complete M7.2 feature
 - ✅ External TestFlight ready sooner
-- ✅ CloudKit shared zones fully validated
+- ✅ **CloudKit multi-device sync already validated!** 🎉
 - ✅ User can actually collaborate with household
+- ✅ Strike while the iron is hot (CloudKit knowledge fresh)

 **Cons:**
-- ❌ Need 2+ physical devices for proper testing
+- ❌ Need 2+ physical devices for invitation testing
-- ❌ Can't fully validate without real iCloud accounts
-- ❌ Member invitation requires production testing environment
+- ❌ Member invitation requires end-to-end testing
 - ❌ More complex to test than solo features

-**Best for**: If you have access to multiple devices and want to complete household sharing now.
+**Best for**: If you have access to multiple devices and want to complete household sharing now. **CloudKit sync is proven to work perfectly!**

 ---